ker0olos/rein/README.md

 A experimental vtuber app using easy to make svg models.

-### Story
+### Roadmap

-This app started on 2022 with a lot of ambition and goals, a lot of people collaborated on it, it was built on Rust to be fast and cloud-based, and a working demo was sent as a contract proposal to ~~REDACTED~~ corp, Unfortunately that project will never see the light of day for various reasons.

-This however is a more simplified, striped down python version of the project using the same SVG models system and ML kit.
+This is (rein)carnation of a project I made in 2022, the plan is to update it to use the standard 52 blendshapes instead of the current landmark method, and support all those blendshapes in them models.

 ### How to use